compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

+* The Idea Factory: Bell Labs and the Great Age of American Innovation ➖ Jon Gertner
 * Fear of a Black Universe: An Outsider's Guide to the Future of Physics ➖ Stephon Alexander
 * Stealth: The Secret Contest to Invent Invisible Aircraft ➖ Peter Westwick
 * Test Gods: Virgin Galactic and the Making of a Modern Astronaut ➖ Nicholas Schmidle